trankimhieu/Pipo-500px/README.md

 - Bitmap and resource pooling to minimize jank.
 - Arbitrary transformations.

 I use `Glide` because when load `1080px` photo.
-It take a lot of memory, so `Glide` will reduce it by resize image before display.
+It takes a lot of memory, so `Glide` will reduce it by resizing image before display.

 ### RxJava

-Implement some where to make development faster and code have more semantic
+Implement somewhere to make development faster and code have more semantic

-RxJava + Retrofit2 (In this project it is still not use all weapon that RxJava brought to us)
+RxJava + Retrofit2 (In this project it is still not used all weapon that RxJava brought to us)

 ```
     photoApi.getFeaturePhotos(page, feature)
             .subscribeOn(Schedulers.io())
     I    .observeOn(AndroidSchedulers.mainThread())
              .subscribe(new Subscriber<PhotoList>() {